ElektraInitiative/PermaplanT/doc/usecases/assigned/soil_layer.md

   The user has opened the app and has selected the soil layer.
 - **Main success scenario:**
   1. First the user globally tells a pH topsoil value, soil weight and yield grade.
-  2. Then the user successfully adds, moves, deletes and edits:
+  2. Then the user successfully adds, moves, removes, deletes and edits:
      - pH value areas for topsoil
      - pH value areas for subsoil
      - soil weight class